Telestream/telestream-cloud-.Net-sdk/Flip/docs/FlipApi.md

 <a name="signedencodingurl"></a>
 # **SignedEncodingUrl**
-> EncodingSignedUrl SignedEncodingUrl (string id, string factoryId)
+> EncodingSignedUrl SignedEncodingUrl (string id, string factoryId, int? expires = null)

 Returns a signed url pointing to an Encoding.